mstksg/inCode/copy/entries/control-intro.md

 #### Does Not Compute

-You see now where the flaw in the plan is?
+You see where the flaw in the plan is?

 It's very rude to ask a hamster for her weight!